When you’re a startup, your priorities are usually:

 Cons:

-• Less marketing or advanced automation features than tools built for full-scale teams
+- Less marketing or advanced automation features than enterprise CRMs

-• If your outreach depends a lot on LinkedIn, Close may require extra tools
+- If your outreach depends heavily on LinkedIn, you’ll need extra tools

 Best Time to Use It:

-If your startup is making cold calls or voice outreach, or you want unified communication to handle calls + emails in one tool.
-Also good when your team is small and you want something that just works without heavy setup.
+If your startup relies on cold calling or voice outreach, or you want unified communication to handle calls + emails in one tool.

 Pipedrive